-Balance/Fader - These two controls adjust the strength of the sound coming from each speaker.
-The Balance control adjusts the sideto-side strength, while the Fader control adjusts the front-to-back strength.
+Balance/Fader - These two modes adjust the strength of the sound coming from each speaker.
+BAL adjusts the side-to-side strength, while FAD adjusts the front-to-back strength.
+Select BAL or FAD by pressing the TUNE knob.
+Adjust the Balance or Fader to your liking by turning the TUNE knob.
+The displayed number shows you the current setting.
+When the adjustment level reaches the center, you will see "[